Easy Lemon Curd

 3.Weigh or measure in the sugar, before adding in the lemon juice, eggs and butter.
 Heat on a low-medium heat until the sugar is dissolved.
 Stir every so often until the sugar is dissolved.
 See Photo 3.

-5. Leave the curd to cool a little, and meanwhile warm your jar by filling with hot water.
-Then rinse out thoroughly.
-Then fill with your homemade lemon curd.
-See Photo 5.
-Best stored in the fridge.
+*Alternatively, you can strain the warm curd directly into prepared jars.
+Simply warm your jar by filling with hot water.
+Then rinse out thoroughly before filling with your homemade lemon curd.

 Join My Facebook Group